 Here are some important steps you can take to ‘guide’ your recommenders.

-- Give them Enough Time: In order to make your life and your recommenders' life easy, choose your recommenders well ahead of time before the deadlines.
+Give them Enough Time: To make your life and your recommenders' life easy, choose your recommenders well ahead of time before the deadlines.
 They are busy people, so they need to be given enough time to help you with this important document in your application process.
 Please remember your application is your utmost priority at this time, but it’s not a priority for them.
-In fact, they are doing you a huge favor by investing their time in vouching for you.
+They are doing you a huge favor by investing their time in vouching for you.

 Some recommenders don’t intend to share what they have written.
 If you are confident that you have guided them well about the process and the expectations, you don’t need to worry.
 They are not obligated to share their letters with you.
 They are competent people who will try their best to set you apart from the crowd.

 Lastly, after they submit their LORs, don’t forget to thank them for this favor.